 Those who have developed gynaecomastia because of these reasons may wish to opt for male chest reduction surgery.
 It is important to note that male chest reduction is not an appropriate procedure for those who have developed a larger chest just from weight gain.

-What does male chest reduction involve?
+What does male breast reduction surgery involve?

 The procedure will be performed under a type of general anaesthetic known as TIVA.
 It gives you a heightened sense of wellness following the procedure and allows you to wake up quicker with less risk of sickness and drowsiness.